sonata-nfv/tng-vnv-curator/README.md

 ### Built with

-Front end is developed in flask, and backend uses requests and docker api.
+Front end is developed in flask under python 3.6, and backend uses requests and docker api.

 The whole list of python libraries uses is included in setup.py: